-Bookings for Summer July 2024 are now open for current students only from the 8th to 23rd of March.
-Bookings will open for NEW students from the 25th of March.
+Bookings for Winter January 2025 are now open for current students only from the 30th October to 9th of November.
+Bookings will open for NEW students from the 11th of November.

 If you are interested on being on our waiting list, please contact us on courses@artacademydirect.com with the course name you are interested & your mobile number.
 We will send you an SMS once bookings are open.